craigargh/cfg-python/plan.md

 Plan:

 Sunday (25th Aug):

-- Remove `in []` from slide styling
-- Make tables bigger
-- Check timings for all exercises and sections
 - Can I get the same styling applied to pdf exports?
 - Add recap questions to lesson plans
+- Check timings for all exercises and sections

 - Session 4